 Ever since I was little, I have loved peanut butter.
 I remember being served peanut butter and honey sandwiches as a side with chili when I was in grade school.
-Now that I've moved to Shipshewana, Indiana, it's Amish Peanut Butter, commonly called “Church Spread,” that is much more of a staple around these parts.
+Now that I'm a Shipshe resident, it's Amish Peanut Butter, commonly called “Church Spread,” that is much more of a staple around these parts.

 So what is Amish peanut butter, and how do you make it?

 Amish Peanut Butter is a decadent spread that is delicious on freshly baked bread, pancakes, crackers, pretzels, ice cream, apples or any other dippable snack or fruit.
 It's most commonly made from mixing together creamy peanut butter, marshmallow cream and Karo syrup.

 When you visit Shipshewana, you'll find jars of Amish Peanut butter in several stores and at the tables in restaurants including E & S Sales, Yoder’s Meat and Cheese, Blue Gate Restaurant & Bakery or any number of other delicious local bakeries and specialty shops in Shipshewana!

 It's one of those staples that tends to be popular in Amish country, much like fried chicken or Amish haystacks!

 Amish Peanut Butter got the name "Church Spread" because it is frequently used for Amish church meals.